hershel/hershel/docs/plugin.md

 # Plugin

-Hershel allows the user to extend its functionalities with plugins.
+Hershel allows the user to extend its features with plugins.

-By default, register creates a new scope, this means that if you do some changes to the Hershel instance (via decorate), this change will not be reflected to the current context ancestors, but only to its sons.
-This feature allows us to achieve plugin encapsulation and inheritance.
+By default, `.register` creates a new scope, this means that if you do some changes to the Hershel instance (via decorate), these changes will not be reflected in the current context ancestors, but only to its descendents.
+This feature allows to achieve plugin encapsulation and inheritance.

 ```js
 bot.register(plugin, [options])